LOgundare/sql-sales-database-analysis/README.md

 ## Dataset Source

-The dataset consists of 1,194 sales records, including customer names, product categories, profits, and locations across U.S. states.
+The dataset is a clean csv with no missing values.
+It consists of 1,194 sales records, including customer names, product categories, profits, and locations across U.S. states.
+Raw dataset can be found [here](./data/sales_dataset.csv).

 ⸻